When is the Loki TV series released on Disney+? What’s it about?

 Tom Hiddleston is ready to return to the MCU as Asgardian miscreant Loki in a brand new miniseries on streaming service Disney .

-The collection, like the remainder of the post-Endgame Marvel properties, is shrouded in secrecy, however Marvel boss Kevin Feige and co have dropped a couple of hints alongside the way in which as to what we are able to anticipate.
+The sequence, like the remainder of the post-Endgame Marvel properties, is shrouded in secrecy, however Marvel boss Kevin Feige and co have dropped a number of hints alongside the best way as to what we will count on.

-Curiously, Rick and Morty author Michael Waldron has signed on as showrunner with Intercourse Schooling’s Kate Herron on directing duties, so it may transfer in a completely totally different route to something we’ve seen earlier than within the Marvel universe.
+Apparently, Rick and Morty author Michael Waldron has signed on as showrunner with Intercourse Training’s Kate Herron on directing duties, so it may transfer in a wholly totally different route to something we’ve seen earlier than within the Marvel universe.

 - All of the Marvel films nonetheless to be launched